si2030/ASPNET-CORE-2-Aurelia-JobsLedger/README.md

 <h1>Setting up the database</h1>
 1).
 To create a migrations.cs file using Enitiy Framework Core 2 you have to do the following - From the project directory where your context resides - in this case JobsLedger.DATA - you have to....

-create the following migrations.cs file (just need to do this once AND ITS NOT THE SAME FILE AS THE ONE Entity Framework Core 2 creates - I just named it the same and placed it in the web project (ITS ALREADY DONE BUT IT NEEDS TO BE MENTIONED) - Entity Framework Core 2 uses it).
-This has to be in the API project - Thats JobsLedger.API using JobsLedger.DATA;
+create the following migrations.cs file (just need to do this once AND ITS NOT THE SAME FILE AS THE ONE Entity Framework Core 2 creates - I just named it the same and placed it in the web project -Jobsledger.api (NOTE THAT THE FILE IS ALREADY CREATED BUT IT STILL NEEDS TO BE MENTIONED) - Entity Framework Core 2 uses it).
+This has to be in the API project - Thats JobsLedger.API

+using JobsLedger.DATA;
 using Microsoft.EntityFrameworkCore;
 using Microsoft.EntityFrameworkCore.Design;